Simonlee711/Simonlee711.github.io/_pages/projects.md

 ---
 # Overview

-In this tab you will see some of the personal and academic projects I have done over the years.
-This is my projects portfolio containing a wide array of different projects.
-Within each project you will get an in-depth description as well as any source code/papers/posters that go along with each associated project.
-On top of this, I will list any group collaborations, and I will provide their contact information within each subpage.
-Feel free to roam around and if there are any questions regarding the projects, feel free to contact me at ```simonlee711@gmail.com```.
+In this tab, you will see some of my personal and academic projects over the years.
+This is my project portfolio containing a wide array of different projects.
+Within each project, you will get an in-depth description and any source code/papers/posters that go along with each associated project.
+On top of this, I will list any group collaborations and provide their contact information within each subpage.
+Feel free to roam around, and if there are any questions regarding the projects, please contact me at ```simonlee711@gmail.com```.

 ---